ecmwf/cfgrib.jl/docs/src/man/guide.md

-# Start Guide
+# In Depth Guide

-This is a quick start guide for how to begin using CfGRIB.jl, we'll go through the basics of how the package works, and then how to use it to load and interact with some basic data structures.
+This is a start guide for how the internals of CfGRIB.jl work, targeted towards advanced users or those who want to work with the internals of the code.

+If you want a quick guide on how to use the package then check the [`Quick Start Guide`](@ref)

 ## Internals
 The package internals are covered in the library section of the documentation in greater detail, however it is useful to have a vague sense of what is happening when you load a dataset.